drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Safari

 [Safari](https://www.apple.com/safari) is the default browser on macOS.
 It is also the most optimized browser for reducing battery use.
-Safari, like Chrome, has both Open Source and proprietary components.
+Safari, like Chrome, has both open source and proprietary components.
 Safari is based on the open source Web Engine [WebKit](https://webkit.org), which is ubiquitous among the macOS ecosystem.
-WebKit is used by Apple apps such as Mail, iTunes, iBooks, and the App Store.
+WebKit is used by Apple apps such as Mail, Books, and the App Store.
 Chrome's [Blink](https://www.chromium.org/blink) engine is a fork of WebKit and both engines share a number of similarities.

 Safari supports certain unique features that benefit user security and privacy.
 [Content blockers](https://webkit.org/blog/3476/content-blockers-first-look) enable the creation of content blocking rules without using JavaScript.
 This rule based approach greatly improves memory use, security, and privacy.
 Safari 11 introduced [Intelligent Tracking Prevention](https://webkit.org/blog/7675/intelligent-tracking-prevention), which removes tracking data stored in Safari after a period of non-interaction by the user from the tracker's website.
 Safari can randomize the browser fingerprint to reduce tracking.
 Safari doesn't support certain features like WebUSB or the Battery API intentionally for security and privacy reasons.
 Private tabs in Safari have isolated cookies and cache that is destroyed when you close the tab.
 Safari also support Profiles which are equivalent to Firefox's Multi-Account Containers for separating cookies and browsing.
 Safari can be made significantly more secure with [lockdown mode](#lockdown-mode), which can be disabled per-site.
 Read more about [tracking prevention](https://webkit.org/tracking-prevention) in Safari.

 Safari offers an invite-only [bounty program](https://developer.apple.com/bug-reporting) for bug reporting to a select number of security researchers.
 The bounty program was announced during Apple's [presentation](https://www.blackhat.com/docs/us-16/materials/us-16-Krstic.pdf) at [BlackHat](https://www.blackhat.com/us-16/briefings.html#behind-the-scenes-of-ios-security) 2016.

 Web Extensions in Safari have an additional option to use native code in Safari's sandbox environment, in addition to Web Extension APIs.
 Web Extensions in Safari are also distributed through Apple App Store.
 App Store submission comes with the added benefit of Web Extension code being audited by Apple.
 On the other hand App Store submission comes at a steep cost.
 Yearly [developer subscription](https://developer.apple.com/support/compare-memberships) fee costs 100 USD (in contrast to Chrome's 5 USD fee and Firefox's free submission).
-The high cost is prohibitive for the majority of Open Source developers.
+The high cost is prohibitive for the majority of open source developers.
 As a result, Safari has very few extensions to choose from.
 However, you should keep the high cost in mind when installing extensions.
 It is expected that most Web Extensions will have some way of monetizing usage in order to cover developer costs.
 Be wary of Web Extensions whose source code is not open.

 Safari syncs user preferences and passwords with [iCloud Keychain](https://support.apple.com/HT202303).
 In order to be viewed in plain text, a user must input the account password of the current device.
 This means that users can sync data across devices with added security.

 Safari follows a slower release cycle than Chrome and Firefox (3-4 minor releases, 1 major release, per year).
 Newer features are slower to be adopted to the stable channel.
 Security updates in Safari are handled independent of the stable release schedule and are installed through the App Store.

 See also [el1t/uBlock-Safari](https://github.com/el1t/uBlock-Safari/wiki/Disable-hyperlink-auditing-beacon) to disable hyperlink auditing beacons.

-## Other browsers

-Many Chromium-derived browsers are not recommended.
-They are usually [closed source](https://yro.slashdot.org/comments.pl?sid=4176879&cid=44774943), [poorly maintained](https://plus.google.com/+JustinSchuh/posts/69qw9wZVH8z), and make dubious claims to protect privacy.

-Other miscellaneous browsers, such as [Brave](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/94), are not evaluated in this guide, so are neither recommended nor actively discouraged from use.

 ## Web browser privacy